beastarman74/autossh-docker/README.md

         #
     environment:
       - TUNNELUSER=ubuntu
-      - TUNNELHOST=143.47.243.39   # IP Address or hostname of host
+      - TUNNELHOST=123.123.123.123   # IP Address or hostname of host
       - TUNNELPORT=22
       - LOCALPORT=10001  # use between 10001-10100
       - REMOTEHOST=localhost
-      - REMOTEPORT=9999  # amend to the port of the remote service to tunnel to
+      - REMOTEPORT=12345  # amend to the port of the remote service to tunnel to
       #
-      - KEY=beast-1-amd_ed25519
+      - KEY=keyfilename
       #
     restart: always
     networks: